 How to eliminate Matroska ransomware

 We insist you not to pay the ransom.
 There are no guarantees that your files will be unlocked even if you pay the ransom.
 Even though it is not possible to decrypt files for free, cyber security researchers are constantly working on a new ways to decrypt files encrypted with various ransomware infections and we will update this post as soon as one is out.
 As for now, you should make sure that the virus itself is no longer operating on your computer.
 That can be easily done with some help of anti-malware software.
-Download Reimage or SpyHunter, scan your computer with it and the rest will be done with the program itself.
+Download Spyhunter, scan your computer with it and the rest will be done with the program itself.

 You can find detailed removal of Matroska instructions below this article.